Lab 99 Web Design

 A Simple Template

-Let’s imagine that you want to expand your three–page static website to include a Latest News page.
-Again, create a new page, create a section, and assign the page to the section.
+Let’s imagine that you want to expand your three-page static website to include a Latest News page, which will have articles added to it over time.
+Again, create a new Textpattern page, create a new section, and assign the page to the section.

 You will probably also want to adjust the navigation menu on each page.
 Of course, if you have placed the navigation menu in a Textpattern miscellaneous form, you only have to adjust it once.